aio-libs/sockjs/docs/overview.rst

 Gevent-based SockJS integration for Pyramid.
 SockJS interface is implemented as pyramid route.
 It runs inside wsgi app rather than wsgi server.
-You can create any number of different sockjs routes, ie `/__sockjs__/*` or `/mycustom-sockjs/*`. also you can provide different session implementation and management for each of sockjs routes.
+It's possible to create any number of different sockjs routes, ie `/__sockjs__/*` or `/mycustom-sockjs/*`. also you can provide different session implementation and management for each of sockjs routes.